mshablovskyy/gtp/README.md

 ## Suffixes

-You might wonder—what exactly are these suffixes?
+You might wonder - what exactly are these suffixes?
 While they may not seem entirely logical, we must work around Google's peculiar conventions, so let's get used to them.

 ### The Issue